FrostGhost21/FrostGhost21/README.md

-# Yo! 🐧
+# Hi 🐧
-I'm just another game dev on the internet who occasionally branches out to other things (essentially a jack-of-some-trades)
+I'm just a game dev/computer enthusiast who occasionally branches out to other things (essentially a jack-of-some-trades)

 Penguins are cool